daattali/colourpicker/README.md

 </h2>

-{colourpicker} also provides a more generic RStudio addin that can be used to select colours and save them as a variable in R. You can either access this tool using the *Addins* menu or with `colourPicker()`.
+`colourpicker` also provides a more generic RStudio addin that can be used to select colours and save them as a variable in R. You can either access this tool using the *Addins* menu or with `colourPicker()`.
 You can also watch a [short GIF](inst/img/colourPickerGadget.gif) of it